 Dr. Rockhold holds a BA in Statistics from The University of Connecticut, an ScM in Biostatistics from The Johns Hopkins University, and a PhD in Biostatistics from the Medical College of Virginia at Virginia Commonwealth University.
 Dr. Rockhold is an Elected Fellow of both the American Statistical Association and the Society for Clinical Trials, an Accredited Professional Statistician, PStat®, and a Chartered Statistician, CStat.

-Dr. Tovey was the former Editor in Chief of The Cochrane Library for 10+ years.
-He was responsible for ensuring the quality and relevance of Cochrane Reviews and also for providing support for initiatives aimed at increasing their impact on clinical practice and health policy.
+Dr. Tovey is Co-Editor in Chief for the Journal of Clinical Epidemiology.
+He was Editor in Chief of The Cochrane Library for over 10 years, responsible for ensuring the quality and relevance of Cochrane Reviews and also for providing support for initiatives aimed at increasing their impact on clinical practice and health policy.
 He worked previously as Editorial Director for the BMJ Evidence Centre, which is the division of the BMJ Group that produces evidence-based resources for health professionals and the public.
-Dr. Tovey worked as a General Practitioner in an urban practice in South London for 15 years until 2003 and is a Fellow of the UK Royal College of General Practitioners.
+Dr. Tovey worked as a General Practitioner in urban practice in South London for 15 years until 2003 and is a Fellow of the UK Royal College of General Practitioners.